AlexsLemonade/scpca-downstream-analyses/README.md

 Here are the instructions to [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) We recommend the Miniconda installation.

-After installing conda has been installed, you can follow the steps below to set up the bioconda and conda-forge channels and install Snakemake in an isolated environment:
+After installing conda, you can follow the steps below to set up the bioconda and conda-forge channels and install Snakemake in an isolated environment:

 ```
 conda config --add channels defaults